Pylons/pyramid_openapi3/examples/singlefile/README.md

 * Get an Exception raised if you omit the required `name` query parameter.
 * Get an Exception raised if the query parameter `name` is too short.

 All of these examples are covered with tests that you can run with `$ python -m unittest app.py`.
+The tests need the Python webtest module installed.
+If your virtualenv is still activated you can install it with `pip install webtest`.

 ## Further read